nathanlane/industrialpolicyclass/README.md

 - Kline, P., &amp; Moretti, E. (2014).
 Local Economic Development, Agglomeration Economies, and the Big Push: 100 Years of Evidence from the Tennessee Valley Authority.
 The Quarterly Journal of Economics, 129(1), 275–331. https://doi.org/doi.org/10.1093/qje/qjt034
 - Ehrlich, M. v., &amp; Seidel, T. (2018).
 The Persistent Effects of Place-Based Policy: Evidence from the West-German Zonenrandgebiet.
 American Economic Journal: Economic Policy, 10(4), 344–374. https://doi.org/10.1257/pol.20160395

-Bartik vs. Neumark.

-- Bartik, T. J. (2020).
-SMART PLACE-BASED POLICIES CAN IMPROVE LOCAL LABOR MARKETS.
-Journal of Policy Analysis and Management, 39(3), 844–851. https://doi.org/https://doi.org/10.1002/pam.22224
-- Neumark, D. (2020).
-WHAT PLACES SHOULD WE TARGET, AND HOW?
-Journal of Policy Analysis and Management, 39(3). https://doi.org/10.1002/pam.22227

 Place-based industrial subsidies in the UK and EU.